ssenmosip/mosip-temp-documentation/First-User-Registration-and-Onboarding.md

 * Preferred User ID and Password should be set for the Individual 'X' and the same User ID should be present as part of Master Data as mentioned below

 ### 2. Creating the Relevant Master Data
-* All data to be required as part of ID Object, for example, Gender, Location hierarchy, templates, etc. should be setup in the database through the CSV Utility
+* All data required as part of ID Object, for example, Gender, Location hierarchy, templates, etc. should be setup in the database through the CSV Utility
-* Master data of user, machine, device and center should be created and uploaded through the CSV Utility _(Note - the user id for the Individual 'X' should be present in Master data of the user)_
+* Master data of user, machine, device and centre should be created and uploaded through the CSV Utility _(Note - the user id for the Individual 'X' should be present in Master data of _User_)_
 * All necessary centre-machine-device-user mappings should be completed through the CSV Utility

 ### 3. Creating the First User in MOSIP